The video of Acea's history

 An identity associated with Rome

-A multicoloured logo for a new identity
+A logo for a new identity

 Listing on the Stock Exchange and dynamism

-A digital and smart trademark
+A digital and smart logo

 A step towards the future